Loading...

 The fund generally invests at least 90% of its assets in the component securities of the underlying index.

 The underlying index tilts towards those securities with favorable ESG ratings. iShares ESG Aware MSCI USA ETF (ESGU) has an expense ratio of 0.15%.
-Given the dynamics of the US stock market and the low expense ratio, this is one of the best ESG funds on the market.
+Given the US stock market dynamics and the low expense ratio, this is one of the best ESG funds.

 iShares MSCI EM IMI ESG Screened ETF (ESGE)

-The iShares MSCI EAFE IMI ESG Screened ETF seeks to track the investment results of an index composed of large- and mid-capitalization companies in Europe, Australasia, and the Far East that have positive environmental, social, and governance policies.
+The iShares MSCI EAFE IMI ESG Screened ETF seeks to track the investment results of an index composed of large- and mid-capitalization companies in Europe, Australasia, and the Far East with positive environmental, social, and governance policies.

 The fund generally invests at least 90% of its assets in the component securities of the underlying index.